Top 7 Reasons Why You Should Pursue Your MBA

 Among the many things you learn in an MBA program, statistics and accounting are essential.
 Any business manager needs to know how to budget and how to read a financial statement.
 And in statistics, you learn to use the science of probability to forecast the future.
 This skill is crucial for people involved in strategy and in planning the future of an organization.

 Of course, you could take those two courses by themselves without committing to a full two-year program.
-But the MBA embeds these courses in a larger curriculum, so that you can explore all the different ways to apply your knowledge as a business leader.
+But the MBA embeds these courses in a larger curriculum so that you can explore all the different ways to apply your knowledge as a business leader.

 Many MBA programs include a course or two about entrepreneurship.
 But keep in mind that entrepreneurship is a passion and a lifestyle choice, not a job description.
 The startup culture demands that you figure out a new business model for yourself.
 If you’re burning with a great idea for a service or product, and if you love the chaos of a startup, then spending two years on an MBA may hinder you.
 That’s because MBAs are designed for professionals who want to manage an existing business and execute a proven business model, not invent a new one.

-1. Change your career
+1. Change and secure your career

 2. Compensate for youth and inexperience

 Some people under 30 have advanced very quickly in their careers, only to find themselves stalling out.
 Maybe you rose too far too fast.
 If the upper management at your current company is nervous about promoting you any further until you’ve aged, then earning an MBA is a great way to assuage their fear.
 It shows that you’re not one to rest on your laurels.
 You’re willing to do what it takes to keep growing and developing yourself.
+Having business experience can help put your coursework in context and sharpen your focus on what you want to get out of your MBA program.
+Additionally, an online MBA program can be a good option for working executives as it can provide you with the flexibility to maintain your career while going back to school, and not force you put your job on hold for two years while completing your MBA program

 3. Exposure to successful leaders